harvardinformatics/GenomeAnnotation/Maker/README.md

 sbatch genemarkES.sh genome.fa
 ```
 ## Maker: round1
 For a particular dataset, and depending upon whether annotation is performed only with external protein evidence or also with RNA-seq evidence, in the maker_opts.ctl file we specify the protein fasta and the transcript assembly gff3 files, respectively.
 For the latter, we use a Stringtie assembly merged across samples and based upon spliced RNA-seq read alignments generated with STAR.
-Generic control files are provided [here], with run-specific maker_opts.ctl files located in the opts directory.
-The first round is executed with a slurm script from the same directory where the control files for the run are stored:
+Generic control files are provided [here](https://github.com/harvardinformatics/GenomeAnnotation/tree/master/Maker/control_files), with run-specific maker_opts.ctl files located in the opts directory.
+The first round is executed with [maker.sh](https://github.com/harvardinformatics/GenomeAnnotation/blob/master/Maker/slurm_scripts/maker.sh) from the same directory where the control files for the analysis run are stored:

 ```bash
 sbatch maker.sh